Glossary

 Kitchen Bouquet – a browning and seasoning sauce used to flavor gravies and other foods since the late 19th century.

-Knob of butter – about two teaspoons.
+Knob of butter – a generous pat or 1-2 teaspoons.

 Knuckle of veal – the lower part of a leg of veal.